wdoyle42/lpo_prac/assignments/s1-01-assign/assignment1.md

 -  PISA [http://pisa2012.acer.edu.au/downloads.php](http://pisa2012.acer.edu.au/downloads.php)

 You will need your selected dataset to complete assignments for the course.
 The first assignment based on these will be due in two weeks.
-This assignment is due on Monday night before our next class.
 The file should be named as
 follows:

   `assignment1_<lastname>.docx`